munhyunsu/WallpaperManager/README.md

 - (Optimization) The change wallpaper function is moved to utils.py
 - (Feature) The feature that delete file size 0
   - This feature implemented in manager\_cli.py
+- (Feature) Add a pixiv to the image source.

 ### 171103: 1.1.2
 - (Bugfix) Exception handling